rija1/druponrinpoche/wp-content/plugins/wordpress-seo/readme.txt

 You should also check out these other products by Yoast:

 * **[Yoast Local SEO](https://yoa.st/1uu)** to optimize all website that serve a local audience, like certain small businesses, or businesses with multiple locations.
-* **[Yoast Video SEO](https://yoa.st/1uw)** to make sure Google understands what you video is about, thus increasing your chances to rank in video results.
+* **[Yoast Video SEO](https://yoa.st/1uw)** to make sure Google understands what your video is about, thus increasing your chances to rank in video results.
 * **[Yoast News SEO](https://yoa.st/1uv)** for news publishers who want to improve their visibility and performance in Google News.
 * **[WooCommerce SEO](https://yoa.st/3rh)** for all online shops that want to perform better in search engines and on social platforms.